nayoung9/PAPipe/Tutorial/README.md

 tar -zxvf test_data.tar.gz
 ```

-**5. Creating a docker container that mounts the directory containing Tutorial data and parameters**
+**5. Creating a docker container that mounts the directory containing the test data**

 Need to use the absolute path of the "test_data" directory.